 The United Nations

-SDG – The UN’s Sustainable Development Goals (SDG) website is dedicated to providing guidelines for sustainable development goals.
+SDG—The UN’s Sustainable Development Goals (SDG) website provides guidelines for sustainable development goals.

 It furnishes information on all aspects of its targeted goals, campaigns, action items, and partnerships.
-It can serve as a guide for us to develop a unique framework for our organization.
+It can serve as a guide for developing a unique framework for our organization.

 PRI – Principles for Responsible Investing (PRI) is a UN-created independent non-profit group setting standards for investing with social impact in mind.
 We can use the tools found on their website to inform our organization’s social impact goals regarding its investments.